aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 ALGOL 60 wasn't the last version of the language to come out.
 The year 1968 saw the release of ALGOL 68, which introduced some novelties such as user defined data types.
 It is also known as a famous example of language were the concept of orthogonality is all too visible, and perhaps carried a little too far.

 Orthogonality in the design of programming languages refers to the possibility of combining the constructs of a language in a relatively unconstrained way.
 For example, a language which allows import statements to appear in any part of the code (such as Python) is more orthogonal in this respect than a language that only allows them to appear in one place, typically the top of a source file.
-If done well, orthogonal design helps keep a language intuitive and free of "exceptions to the rule".
+If done well, orthogonal design helps keep a language free of "exceptions to the rule", and as such more intuitive to use.

 The languages in the AGOL family are no longer popular nowadays, but they are worthy of mention for having introduced some of the language design and description criteria that are still in use today.